codingsoo/LlamaRestTest/README.md

 ```

 This will gather the coverage and number of responses for status codes 2xx, 4xx, and 500.
 The results will be stored in the `res.csv` file.

+### Result

+We show the detailed coverage report in this [link](https://docs.google.com/spreadsheets/d/1tP4z3ckS9SJQkXWu3EmPilHDBGiWm1BAqDYBO6aF6RQ/edit?usp=sharing) for each of 10 run.